 Maricopa County Internal Audit Charter

-Internal auditing is an independent, objective, assurance and consulting activity designed to add value and improve the County's operations.
+Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve the operation of Maricopa County Government (County).
 It helps the County accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.

-Assurance services involve Internal Audit’s objective assessment of evidence to provide an independent opinion or conclusions regarding an entity, operation, function, process, system, or other subject matter.
+Assurance services involve the objective assessment of evidence to provide an independent opinion or conclusions regarding an entity, operation, function, process, or system.

 Consulting services are advisory in nature, and are generally performed at the specific request of an engagement client.
 The nature and scope of the consulting engagement are subject to agreement with the engagement client.

 The Maricopa County Internal Audit Department (Internal Audit) is established by the Maricopa County Board of Supervisors (Board) by the powers granted to the Board in A.R.S. § 11-251.
 Internal Audit’s responsibilities are defined by the Board as part of its oversight role.